ravialli/multi-cluster-observability-lab/README.md

 See [Infra and Service](docs/infra-and-service.md) for setup details, architecture, commands, and validation steps.

+See [Instrumentation](docs/instrumentation.md) for the Stage 3 telemetry audit and instrumentation decisions.

 ## Planned Stack

 Grafana Alloy · Prometheus · Mimir · Loki · Tempo · Pyroscope · Grafana

 ## Current Status

-Stage 1 and Stage 2 are complete.
+Stage 1, Stage 2, and Stage 3 are complete.

-The next step is an instrumentation audit to identify:

-- services emitting traces
-- services emitting metrics
-- services emitting logs
-- OTLP protocol usage
-- resource attributes
-- automatic vs manual instrumentation
-- instrumentation gaps
+The workload is already producing traces, metrics, and logs through a mix of OTLP/gRPC and OTLP/HTTP.
+No additional application source instrumentation is required.

+The next step is Grafana Alloy, which will become the telemetry collection and processing layer before the centralized observability backends are introduced.